 Maximizing Usable Space

 Every home has a dead space that isn’t fully utilized.
 Find these areas, and remodel them to achieve the most function out of your square footage.
-Turn the space underneath the stairs into a closet, built-in bookcase, or even a small nook for your pet or kids to hang out and relax.
+Small houses that frequently have guests or are planning to add another member to their household could always do with extra bathroom footage.
+This can be done using the services of a Bathroom Remodeler in Rockwall, TX, or a similar service near you.
+Additionally, you could turn the space underneath the stairs into a closet, built-in bookcase, or even a small nook for your pet or kids to hang out and relax.

 When a home needs square footage, an addition is the best choice, and there are pros and cons to expanding outwards or upwards.
 The cheapest option is to grow outward, especially with an already two-story home; however, you’ll lose yard space.